sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![arbitrary_th](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/arbitrary_th.png)
 For example, this figure uses an arbitrary threshold of 50 on a random image,
 each cell in the image has a value between 0 to 256, where 0 is black and 256 is white.
-the threshold methods assign a new value base on the original value, if the original value is greater than the threshold (>50) it would be 1 (white) and if the value is lower it would be 0 (black)
+The threshold methods assign a new value base on the original value.
+If the original value is greater than the threshold (>50) the value is assigned to one (white) and if the value is lower the value is assigned to zero (black)

 Several popular methods are used in industry including Otsu's method (maximum variance), and Yen method (maximum correlation).